 Google finally declared January of 2020 that they would be no longer supporting cookies within its browser which sent a clear message to the industry that things have to change.
 (Then the world went sideways for the next 7 months.
 Coincidence?)
 Shortly afterwards, they announced a new technology called “trust tokens” to replace cookie techniques.

-To us, “trust tokens” obviously leaves an even worse taste in our mouth than “cookies.”
-Maybe it’s time to go on a diet.
+Now is the perfect time to go on a diet.
 Maybe it’s time to stop baking cookies for the advertising cookie jar.
+Contextual advertising is next up on the menu.

 Do we really need to know who the user is in order for advertising to be useful?
 Most people bounce around to different interests and topics, and the practice of tracking them from site to site has been the subject of many consumer concerns and complaints.